Garfield1002/project_euler/README.md

 # Haskell solutions for Project Euler

-Here are solutions to the (soon) first 100 [project euler](https://projecteuler.net/) problems in Haskell.
+Here are solutions to 76 (soon 100 first) [project euler](https://projecteuler.net/) problems in Haskell.

 They work, but are probably not the most efficient / elegant solutions.